ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 )
 ```

-@FIXME :
-I'm assuming `hc-append` means "horizontal-centered append", but something is flashing red here: any function name will be a big concern, as they are so central here...
+I'm assuming `hc-append` means "horizontal-centered append", but something already seems inevitable: any function name will be important, as they are so curial here.

 !["REPL](/blog/2021-09-08-one_day_with_racket/img/03-line_of_shapes.png)

-... and so it begins!
+...and so it begins!

-The famous LISP parentheses festival that shows the order of execution of functions begins.
+The famous LISP parentheses festival that shows the order of execution of functions has begun.
 Despite its reputation, I feel like it's clean and natural at the moment.
-The language itself seems to contain very few symbols, mostly for simple instructions.
+The language itself seems to contain very few symbols, and mostly for simple instructions.

 ## Create my own stuff

-Until now, we used some already baked functions.
+Until now, I used some premade functions.
-But how to make our own?
+But how do I make my own?

-The quick-start guide shows us how how to do it with the `define` identifier:
+The quick-start guide tells me how to do it with the `define` identifier:

 ```rkt
 (define c10 (circle 10))